 Recipe Variations

-• Serve with vegan chick’n for a heartier dish.
+• Serve it with vegan chicken for a heartier dish.

 • Add extra cayenne or red pepper flakes to make it spicy.